fancycoconut/freedom/README.md

-# freedom
+# Freedom
-Personal capability enabling platform
+A capability enabling platform to get up and running as quick as possible with your own personal projects